-All accidents will be recorded in the onsite Medgate by Jane (School First aider) Hirers must also record the accident in their own Accident Book.
+All accidents will be recorded in the onsite by School First aider.
+Hirers should also record accidents following their protocol.

 More serious accidents - pupil's own school report to LA on form PAF01.

 (More serious = fractures, accidents requiring hospital/medical treatment, head injuries causing concern, accidents caused by defects in premises, equipment or supervision.)